dboddie-canonical-work/disgorged-docs/the-kernel-plugin.rst

 The kernel plugin
 =================

-The :ref:``kernel`` plugin adds to the configuration options provided by the generic `kbuild <the-kbuild-plugin>` plugin to help build kernel snaps.
+The ``kernel`` plugin adds to the configuration options provided by the generic :ref:`kbuild <the-kbuild-plugin>` plugin to help build kernel snaps.

 **Warning:** The API for this plugin is currently is unstable, and cross-compiling support is consequently classed as *experimental*.